Jeremy Beadle: Writing

-Beadle wanted to be the British Robert L. Ripley – coincidentally, both had newspaper strips, both became millionaires and both died at 59.
+Beadle wanted to be the British Robert L. Ripley.
 A love of trivia was born when his mother bought him The Guinness Book of Records for Christmas when he was a small boy.
 This led him to write Today's the Day (published in the UK by WH Allen in 1979 and by Signet in the United States two years later), researched in his own library of 27,000 volumes.
 The book recounts – for any given day of the year – around half a dozen notable births, deaths or events that occurred on that date, linked to odd or amusing facts.
 Beadle briefly performed a similar duty on television's TV-am, informing each morning's viewers of prominent events on this date in past years.
 The scripts were written by Beadle and Paul Donnelley.
 The format was briefly revived when GMTV replaced TV-am as the ITV breakfast franchise in 1993.

 For more than two years Beadle wrote a daily cartoon series of Today's the Day for the Daily Express.
 He worked alongside Irving Wallace and his son David Wallechinsky and daughter Amy Wallace as the biggest contributor to the sex and death chapters of The Book of Lists and was the London editor of The People's Almanac 2.
 The Wallaces' book The Intimate Sex Lives of Famous People (Dell (US) Hutchinson (UK), 1981) was researched in part in Beadle's library, which contained an extensive collection of erotic literature.

 In autumn 2007, three new books by Beadle were published: Firsts, Lasts & Onlys: Crime, Firsts, Lasts & Onlys: Military (both co-authored by the celebrated writer Ian Harrison) and Beadle's Miscellany, the first hundred quizzes from his weekly puzzlers in The Independent.
 He guest-edited the January 2008 edition of True Detective, which featured contributions from his friends who are crime experts including James Morton, Paul Donnelley, Andrew Rose and Matthew Spicer.

 In 1995, Beadle wrote the foreword to Who Was Jack the Ripper?, a collection of theories and observations about the Victorian serial murderer, published by the veteran true crime book dealer Camille Woolf.
 It included contributions from experts such as Martin Fido, Colin Wilson, Donald Rumbelow, Colin Kendell and Richard Whittington-Egan.
 In his foreword, Beadle coined the collective noun to describe those interested in the subject "a speculation of Ripperologists".